Jack Hannah (Shortland Street): Storylines

 Jack was the captain of the Ferndale High rugby squad and quickly became friends with new student Kane Jenkins (KJ Apa) but disliked his friend Toby Reynolds (Robert Evison).
 Jack supported Kane through his depression, but it soon became clear it was more than friendship when Jack tried to kiss Kane; the two fell out.
 Jack began to bully Kane, but ultimately they reconciled.
 Jack came out as gay to his friends and family.
 The following year, Jack began to date his homework tutor Edwin (Maxwell Apse) and subsequently struggled with his father Mo (Jarod Rawiri)'s uneasiness with the same-sex relationship.
 The relationship was short-lived; however, the academic help enabled Jack to continue his pursuit of medicine.
 Jack reconciled with his father following the death of his sister Pixie (Thomasin Mackenzie), who succumbed to cancer.
 Whilst doing bar work to pay for university, Jack fell in love with chef Cam McCaskill (Ryan Carter) despite his asserted heterosexuality.
 Storing Cam's drugs, Jack narrowly avoided arrest when his brother Curtis (Jayden Daniels) took the blame for him and got jail time.
 Feeling guilty, Cam entered into a passionate relationship with Jack that was short-lived and resulted in Cam fleeing Ferndale.
-Jack's classmate Charlie consoled him and the two began dating.
+Jack's classmate Charlie Hinchco (Taylor Griffin) consoled him and the two began dating.
 However, Jack soon realised that Charlie was addicted to prescription medication (which he had taken to help him study), eventually succumbing to the urge himself.
 Mo managed to ease Jack off the drugs.
 Charlie was sent to a rehabilitation clinic.
 The drug ordeal also put an end to a promising relationship with a policeman that Jack had pursued.
 Jack again found love in the form of professional sportsman Dion Tai (Sonny Tupu).
 Despite initial hesitation to come out, Dion was inspired by Jack and the two enjoyed a brief romance before he succumbed to cancer, lying in Jack's arms.